 Chapter 4 discusses the eligibility of RECs for use in the Illinois RPS.
-In particular, it addresses two requirements of the RPS: eligibility of RECs from facilities in adjacent states, and the requirement that RECs cannot be procured from facilities that recover their costs through regulated rates.
+In particular, it addresses two new-requirements of the RPS: eligibility of RECs from resourcesfacilities in adjacent states, and the requirement that RECs do not comecannot be procured from facilities that recover their costs through regulated rates.

-Chapter 5 describes the competitive procurement process and the potential procurements the Agency could consider conducting if funding becomes available.
-These include procurements for RECs from new brownfield site photovoltaic projects, utility-scale photovoltaic projects, and utility-scale wind projects.
+Chapter 5 describes the competitive procurement process and the potential procurements the Agency proposes to conduct.10 could consider conducting if funding becomes available.
+These include:

+First Subsequent Forward Procurement (procurements for RECs from new brownfield site photovoltaic projects, utility-scale photovoltaic projects, and utility-scale wind RECs) projects.